 Supervised experience providing school psychological services emphasizing techniques of intervention and consultation.

+Prerequisite(s): PSYC 652 and permission of instructor.
 Notes: A grade of S or U is recorded.
 Open to majors only.
 Offered in spring.

 654. School Psychology Internship IV (3).